 Step 5: Remove immediately and season

-Use oven gloves to remove your steamer basket.
+Use oven gloves to carefully remove your steamer basket.
 If your trivet has handles, you can carefully raise it from the Instant Pot or use tongs or a serving spoon to remove the florets.

 Mix the cooked broccoli with your dressing while warm, or season with salt.